pulumi/docs/content/docs/reference/pkg/gcp/bigquery/job.md

         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}Determines which statement in the script represents the "key result",
 used to populate the schema and query results of the script job.
-Default is LAST.
 {{% /md %}}</dd>

     <dt class="property-optional"